 1 Introduction

-Radio technology continues to migrate towards software reprogrammable radios, which can be reconfigured to adapt to changing communications protocols and frequency bands.
+Radio technology continues to migrate towards reprogrammable radios, which can be reconfigured via software to adapt to changing communications protocols and frequency bands.

 This technological evolution to software-defined radios (SDR) may have a profound effect on interoperability, on spectrum utilization and allocation in general, and on all technology partners from chip vendors and service providers to users.
 The impact of SDR could be far reaching with possible applications in government systems, emergency response, medical communications, automobile sensors, commercial wireless systems and more.